OPS-E2E-PPE/VBA-Docs/api/Outlook.RemoteItem.CustomPropertyChange.md

 ---
-title: RemoteItem.CustomPropertyChange Event (Outlook) ms.prod: outlook
+title: RemoteItem.CustomPropertyChange event (Outlook)
 api_name:
 - Outlook.RemoteItem.CustomPropertyChange
 ms.assetid: 73d2e97b-eccd-d7ed-03e4-eb5e5fc345e3
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# RemoteItem.CustomPropertyChange Event (Outlook)
+# RemoteItem.CustomPropertyChange event (Outlook)

 Occurs when a custom property of an item (which is an instance of the parent object) is changed.